-All of that, from the high approval odds to the low fees, is thanks to the fact that you have to place a refundable security deposit to get a secured credit card.
+All of that, from the good approval odds to the low fees, is thanks to the fact that you have to place a refundable security deposit to get a secured credit card.
 The amount of this deposit, which you typically have to place when you apply, usually serves as your spending limit.
 This prevents you from spending more than the card’s issuer knows for sure you can afford to repay.
 And without the risk of being left with an unpaid balance, the issuer can afford to approve more people as well as offer more attractive terms.

 Now that you know the lay of the land, the path to plastic despite poor credit should be clear.
 But for your convenience, we’ll lay out step-by-step instructions below.

-Compare secured credit card offers.
+- Compare secured credit card offers.
 Shopping around will help you find the card with the lowest fees, lowest deposit requirement and highest approval odds.

-Place your security deposit.
+- Place your security deposit.
 You’ll have to submit your deposit either when you apply or after approval but before opening an account.
 You can usually fund the deposit with a transfer from a bank account or prepaid card.
 The funds will be returned if you don’t get approved or when you close your account (minus any unpaid balance).

 - Get approved.
 It’s possible to get rejected for a secured credit card, but not likely.

 Getting a credit card with bad credit can be tricky.
 But it’s crucial to open an account as soon as possible in order to begin repairing your credit reputation.
 A secured card allows you to do that.
 And it has the added benefit of helping you avoid being rejected repeatedly, which would only make matters worse.

+You can also take a look at our editors’ latest picks for the best secured credit cards and best credit cards for bad credit to weigh your options.
 No matter which secured card you choose, paying your bill on time every month will add positive information to your credit reports, which will help cover up past mistakes.
 But sometimes that’s not enough.